danperrout/zammad-docker-letsencrypt/README.md

 Install your Zammad instance in any Linux server with 'https' protocol certificate provided by Let's Encrypt.

+## Please be aware
+✋ This repo uses **nginx on the host machine**, not on the container.
+[Here's the reason why](https://nickjanetakis.com/blog/why-i-prefer-running-nginx-on-my-docker-host-instead-of-in-a-container).
 ⚠️ This is an alternative and not the official way.
 Find more information [here](https://docs.zammad.org/en/latest/install/docker-compose.html).

 # Installation